Aaron James

 In moral theory I have an ongoing interest in contractualism, especially in view of risk.

 Also in ethics I work on rationalism and the foundations of moral and practical judgment, with particular interest in constructivism (what it is, how it might explain objectivity, and whether it could provide a foundational theory).
 Having now written about surfing for a general audience (see below), I'm increasingly interested in the exercise of skill, embodiment, attunement and what they mean for practical reason and the foundations of value.
+I'm gathering thoughts for an eventual book on the know how of reasoning.

 3. The Talent of Reason: Embodied, Social, Political